 The HSE has agreed a final deadline for re-qualification.
 That means – if your First Aid certificate expired on or after 16th March 2020, you must have taken an appropriate First Aid course to re-qualify by 30th September 2020.
 If your certificate expired before 16th March, you can no longer be classed as a First Aider and must re-qualify.

 The Department for Education (DfE) have recently modified the Early Years Foundation Stage (EYFS) Statutory Framework.
 This includes the requirement for at least one person with a full (2 day) Paediatric First Aid (PFA) certificate to be on the premises at all times where there are children below the age of 2 years old.
 Providers must use their ‘best endeavours’ to ensure the same for 2-5 year olds.

-Where Paediatric First Aid re-qualification has been prevented due to Coronavirus (COVID-19), the DfE has introduced a 3 month extension to Paediatric First Aid certificates expiring on or after 16th March 2020.
-This extension may be further extended in line with the HSE extension, but we are currently awaiting an update from the DfE.
+Where Paediatric First Aid re-qualification has been prevented due to Coronavirus (COVID-19), the DfE has introduced an extension period of up to 3 months to Paediatric First Aid certificates expiring on or after 16th March 2020.
+If re-qualification training is still unavailable, a further extension is available to no later than 30th September 2020.

 Outdoor First Aid certificate expiry during Coronavirus (COVID-19)